Radiator reflector: Effectiveness

 Studies based both on modelling and experiments have demonstrated modest improvements in energy losses through the walls of houses through this method.
 Harris shows that plain aluminum foil was only "marginally" less effective than a proprietarily-shaped foil that claimed to avoid temperature stratification.
 Harris reports that "reductions in the overall energy consumption of the [test] room of up to 6% were recorded by installing [plain] foil behind a radiator, while the heat loss through the area of wall immediately behind the radiator fell to less than 30% of the original value".
-In his 3m cubed test room with a 1 x 0.5 m radiator and walls of average U value 0.44 W/m^{2}K, he found that for a radiator temperature of 43 °C the heat flux through the wall behind the radiator reduced from 7.1 to 3.1 W/m^{2}.
+In his three-cubic-metre test room with a 1 × 0.5 m radiator and walls of average U value 0.44 W/m^{2}K, he found that for a radiator temperature of 43 °C the heat flux through the wall behind the radiator reduced from 7.1 to 3.1 W/m^{2}.
 Note that the average heat loss in the room was not reduced by such a large percentage as only part of the surface of the room was covered by radiators.
-He concludes that "in the test room used, which is the size of a small bedroom or sitting room, the total energy saved in a typical year in the UK’s climate would be of the order of 60 kWh".
+He concludes that "in the test room used, which is the size of a small bedroom or sitting room, the total energy saved in a typical year in the UK’s climate would be of the order of 60 kW⋅h".

 Baldinelli et al. support these findings and note that their "results show how the performance of the reflecting panel depends strictly on the insulation level of the external wall facing the radiator; more specifically, efficiency increases when the thermal resistance decreases, reaching energy savings of up to 8.8% in worst insulation conditions."

 Although the foils are termed "reflectors", they do not have much effect on radiated heat or its reflection.
 As radiators work at a relatively low temperature, the Stefan–Boltzmann law means that they are weak radiators of heat.
 Most heat from a domestic radiator is as convection currents of heated air.
 Where a reflector foil also has some insulating ability against conduction (i.e. losses through the wall), it may have some useful effect.
 This is most pronounced when the wall itself has poor insulation performance: in a wall constructed to modern standards of insulation, even this effect may be reduced to a negligible benefit.

 The effect of placing a 10mm combined insulation and reflection behind radiators is about the same as that of 15mm insulation without a reflective layer.
 When the wall thickness behind the radiator is at minimum 1980 German standards this will reduce total heat losses of a building by about 4%.
 For a (by 1980s standards) well-insulated building heat losses can be reduced by about 1.6%.

 A more effective DIY radiator reflector is a thin insulating layer (against conduction) of a lightweight insulator such as expanded polystyrene foam veneer or 3mm polyethylene foam, as used for laminate flooring underlay.